Five steps to boost your first-home savings.

-In 2023, the Australian Competition and Consumer Commission reported Aussies lost $13.9 million to threat and penalty scams with the younger age group 18-24, reporting the highest losses of $7.6 million*.
+In 2024, the Australian Competition and Consumer Commission reported Aussies lost $13.9 million to threat and penalty scams with the younger age group 18-24, reporting the highest losses of $3.5 million*.
 But they’re not alone.
 Other vulnerable people are at risk too.
+So it pays to know how to spot a scam before it spots you.

 A threat and penalty scam (also known as an extortion scam) is when a scammer claims you owe money and threatens you with legal action, arrest or physical harm if you don’t pay.
 They can also stoop to blackmail by threatening to share intimate images of you.